Response to “Administration removes Black Lives Matter banner from Bryant Arts Center.” - The Denisonian

 That said, it would seem that the banner would receive far less viewership if not on display outside, since Bryant faces into Granville and COVID-19 restrictions mean that there are no large scale events in the Bryant Arts building this semester, as well as restrictions on outside visitors in Bryant.
 Further, by being inside, the BLM banner would not serve to show students who do not regularly frequent Bryant that the Studio Art department is sending out a message that Bryant is an inclusive space for the many students that attend Denison.

-Below are excerpts from the September 30th article that highlight the rationale behind administration’s decision to remove the BLM banner—all are followed by critiques.
+Below are excerpts from the September 30th article that highlight the rationale behind the administration’s decision to remove the BLM banner—all are followed by critiques.

 “One, that the hanging of signage from academic buildings is a safety and liability concern.”